surajsamaga/surajsamaga.github.io/courses.md

 title: Courses
 ---

 Here is a comprehensive list of courses that I have credited at IITB.
 Details of all the courses offered by the EE department can be found [here](https://www.ee.iitb.ac.in/web/academics/courses/).
-Reviews to a few of these courses can be found on the [EE-DAMP](https://dampeeiitb.wordpress.com/course-reviews/) website.
+Reviews to some of these courses can be found on the [EE-DAMP](https://dampeeiitb.wordpress.com/course-reviews/) website.

 ### VLSI
 - Mixed Signal VLSI Design \[EE 719\]